jdittrich/mailman-templates/README.md

 mailman-templates
 =================

 Simple, nice-looking  templates for Mailman.

-Customized for https://lists.wikimedia.org/ but easily reusable for other sites.
+Based on a template by [quimgil](https://github.com/quimgil) ( [original source](https://github.com/quimgil/mailman-templates) )

-See it in action at https://lists.wikimedia.org/mailman/listinfo/wikitech-announce
+See the original template in action at https://lists.wikimedia.org/mailman/listinfo/wikitech-announce